alexis-cmyk/ManuscriptCodeShare_R2HaPpY/README.md

 Once the restore completes, you can run all R scripts, R Markdown files, and Shiny applications using the exact package versions used originally.

-Notes
+_Notes:_

-• renv/library/ is not included in the repo
+- renv/library/ is not included in the repo

-renv will create this directory automatically on your machine.
+- renv will create this directory automatically on your machine.

-• No need to install Bioconductor manually
+- No need to install Bioconductor manually

 The correct Bioconductor repositories (3.22) are applied automatically.

-• If restore fails
+_If restore fails_

-Verify you are using R 4.5.1, then try:
+- Verify you are using R 4.5.1, then try:

 `renv::rebuild()`
 `renv::restore()`